Trade Stock Indices

 5-6: Moves up

-Since we can spot where a pull-back starts on a Stock Indices chart, how do we know where it will reach?
+Since we can spot where a retracement starts on a chart, how do we know where it will get to?

-The answer is we use Fib retracement tool.
+The answer is we use Fibonacci retracement indicator.

-This is a type of line study used in indices trading to predict and calculate these levels.
-This stock indices indicator is placed directly on the stock indices chart within the platform provided by your broker, This stock indices indicator will then automatically calculate these levels on the chart.
+This is a type of line study used in indices trading to predict & calculate these levels.
+This stock indicator is placed directly on the stock chart within the platform provided by your broker, This stock indicator will then automatically/mechanically calculate these levels on the chart.

 What are The Retracement Levels